 Current Economic Situation

-Vietnam became a World Trade Organisation (WTO) member in January 2007.
+Vietnam became a World Trade Organisation (WTO) member in 2007.
 While facing fewer restrictions and lower tariffs in export markets, Vietnamese manufacturers also benefit from the improving access to imports of cheaper raw materials and semi-processed inputs as Vietnam's import tariffs drop.

 Upon its WTO accession, Vietnam was committed to bound tariff rates on most products ranging from zero to 50%, although tariffs on textiles, cars and motorbikes remain high, with certain sensitive products (such as eggs, tobacco, sugar and salt) subject to tariff quotas (higher duties for quantities exceeding the quotas).

-In January 2009, Vietnam allowed foreign investors to operate 100% foreign-owned retail business as per its WTO commitments.
+In 2009, Vietnam allowed foreign investors to operate 100% foreign-owned retail business as per its WTO commitments.
 Previously, foreign companies had to form joint ventures with local companies if they wanted to enter the retail market.